Duke Yin of Lu

 Duke Yin of Lu (魯隱公 (Lǔ Yǐn Gōng), died 30 November 712 BC), personal name Ji Xigu, was a duke of the Lu state, reigning from 722 to 712 BC.
 He is notable in Chinese history as being the first ruler of Lu whose reign was recorded by the Spring and Autumn Annals and, by extension, its commentaries such as the Zuo Zhuan, the Gongyang Zhuan, and the Guliang Zhuan.

 Biography

 Accession

-In 732 BC, Duke Hui of Lu died after 46 years of reign.
+In 723 BC, Duke Hui of Lu died after 46 years of reign.
 Prince Gui (軌), born to the late Duke's main wife, (Note: According to the Shiji, Prince Gui's mother, who was from Song, was meant to marry Prince Xigu, but Duke Hui made her his own wife upon seeing her.) was to succeed to the throne.
-However, Prince Gui was young, so Prince Xigu, his elder brother born to a concubine, was installed on the throne with the tacit understanding that he would abdicate in favour of Prince Gui after he became an adult.
+However, Prince Gui was young, so Prince Xigu, his elder brother born to a concubine, was installed on the throne with the tacit understanding that he would abdicate in favour of Prince Gui upon his becoming an adult.
 The Zuo Zhuan points out that the Spring and Autumn Annals makes no mention of Duke Yin's accession in the entry for his first year of his reign because Duke Yin was "acting as regent".